-At the top of Northants, close to the Cambridge / Huntingdon borders, lie a number of airfields.
-Quite high up, they can be bleak and windy, but to those interested in aviation history they offer some amazing stories and fascinating walks.
-Some of these sites have been covered in earlier Trails e.g. Kingscliffe, Deenethorpe, Spanhoe Lodge or Grafton Underwood, but because of their close proximity, they could be combined with this trip.
+At the top of Northants, close to the Cambridge / Huntingdon borders, lie a number of wartime airfields.
+Relatively high up, they can be bleak and windy, but to those interested in aviation history they offer some amazing stories and fascinating walks.
+Some of these sites have been covered in earlier Trails e.g. Kingscliffe, Deenethorpe, Spanhoe Lodge and Grafton Underwood, but because of their close proximity, they could all be combined with this trip.

 RAF Polebrook (Station 110)

 To the west of Peterborough, across the A1 and through some of the most gorgeous countryside this area has to offer, is Polebrook, a small village that once bustled with the sound of military voices.
 Originally designed for the RAF’s Bomber Command, Polebrook opened in May 1941, as a Class II airfield built by George Wimpey and Co.
 Ltd. It had three runways, the main one being (08-26) 1,280 yards in length, with two further runways (14-32) of 1,200 yards and (02-20), 1,116 yards, giving the site a substantial feeling of size.
 To accommodate the dispersed aircraft, it was designed with thirty hardstands laid mainly to the south-west and eastern sides of the airfield.
 The administration and technical sites were located to the north.

 Aircraft maintenance was carried out in two type T2 hangars and one J type hanger, which sat next to each other, there were in addition, a range of technical buildings, a Watch Office (with Meteorological Section to design 518/40, to which a circular addition was made to the roof) and around 20 pill boxes built to provide defensive cover of the overall site.